L-YS-Ayoussef/Snake-Game-Classic-Python-Snake/README.md

 ## 🌍 Overview
 This project is a classic **Snake** game implemented in Python.
 You control a snake that moves around the screen, trying to eat blue food dots.
 Each time the snake eats, it grows longer and your score increases.
-If the snake hits a wall (or itself, if you added that logic), the game resets and the score returns to 0.
+If the snake hits a wall (or itself), the game resets and the score returns to 0.
 The **highest score** is saved in a text file so you can try to beat your personal best.

 ---